QueryControl/querycontrol/README.md

 ## Warning about use of Socrata undocumented APIs

-QueryControl uses undocumented Socrata APIs.
+QueryControl uses undocumented Socrata APIs to get column info for a given dataset and list of datasets including private ones.
+These APIs could break at any moment.

 ## Examples